 - price - Instagram doesn't support price ranges, so this displays the lowest product price.

 Note: Squarespace doesn't support Google Product Categories at this time.
 The google_product_category will appear blank.
-This field isn't used by Instagram and won't affect your ability to tag products in Instagram.
+Instagram doesn't use this field, and it won't affect your ability to tag products in Instagram.

-There is no submit button or application—Instagram will automatically begin the review process once everything is set up correctly.
-This can take several days or longer.
+There's no submit button or application—Instagram will automatically begin the review process after everything is set up correctly.
+This can take several days or longer, and the timing is out of Squarespace's control.
 For more information, visit Instagram's documentation.

-The option to tag products will now be available for every time you post and on your previous posts.
-To get started, create or edit an Instagram post, and click Tag Products.
+After your store is approved, the option to tag products will be available for every new story, new post, and your previous posts.
 For help, visit Instagram's documentation.

-If you can’t tag products, visit Instagram's I've connected my catalog to Instagram.
-Why can't I tag products in my posts? guide.
+- If you can’t tag products, visit Instagram's troubleshooting guide.

-When you've tagged a product, a shopping bag icon appears on the post.
-Instagram users can click the post to view product tags, then click any product tag to view:
+After you tagged a product in a post, a shopping bag icon appears on the post.
+Instagram users can tap on the post to view the tagged products, and then click a tag to view:

 - A product photo